Last updated: 03 Apr 2023

 Information about energy and water refunds and the problems that can be experienced with payments.

 If you haven’t been billed for all the electricity, gas or water you’ve used the company can send you a backbill (catch-up bill).

 - You must have equal time to pay the backbill.
-For example; if the backbill is for 6 months you have 6 months to pay it.
+For example; if the backbill is for 4 months you have 4 months to pay it.
 Alternatively you can ask your water company for a flexible payment plan.

 - You can be backbilled for any energy used up to 4 months prior.
 Retailers can’t go back any further than this unless the undercharge is your fault (for example; if you have denied a request for meter access).

 - You must be offered at least equal time to pay, and sometimes more – up to a maximum of 12 months.

 Small commercial and residential energy customers who use less than 40 MWh of electricity or 1000 GJ of gas in a year and are covered by the Energy Retail Code of Practice (esc.vic.gov.au/electricity-and-gas/codes-guidelines-and-policies/energy-retail-code-practice).
 For water, a non-employing business (including sole proprietorships and partnerships without employees) or a business employing fewer than 20 people which has an active Australian Business Number is covered by the Water Industry Standards.
 Large market customers should look to their contract to understand how far back their retailer can charge.